Thinker222/CS4306_Cellular_Automata/README.md

-To run the code, use these command line arguments: python main.py -h for help.
+To run the code, use these command line arguments:\n python main.py -h for help.\n
-An example of Wolfram:
+An example of Wolfram:\n
-python main.py --Type=Wolfram --Par=30 --SaveFile=out
+python main.py --Type=Wolfram --Par=30 --SaveFile=out\n
-An example of Conway:
+An example of Conway:\n
-python  main.py --Type=Conway --Par=23/3 --SaveFile=out --Creature=glider --Speed=.2
+python  main.py --Type=Conway --Par=23/3 --SaveFile=out --Creature=glider --Speed=.2\n
 The output should look like this:
 0% Complete
 5% Complete